 - Problems with your vision, balance or coordination

 - Problems with your emotions, behaviour or memory

 - Problems with your growth and puberty, as the tumour can interfere with the levels of hormones in your body.

-Common symptoms of a tumour in your spinal cord include:
+Common signs of a tumour in your spinal cord can be:

 - Pain, weakness, numbness or strange sensations in your arms or legs

 - Problems going to the toilet

 - If you’re male, it might make it tricky to get an erection, too.

 If you have any of these symptoms, you should always get them checked out.
 There are lots of other things which could cause them, other than cancer, but it’s always best to check.

 If your doctor thinks you might have a brain or spinal tumour, you’ll have different tests to check your nervous system.